 Life is too short to drink bad wine, as they say in France.
 However, sometimes it might be a bit difficult to choose which wine to go with your lunch or dinner.
 That’s why I like to eat at a wine bar, where they know their wines.
-One of my favourite wine bars is Le Chameau Ivre in Béziers.
-They stock no less than 2,800 bottles of wine (!), and they know how to pair each one with their great food.
+One of my favourite ones is Le Chameau Ivre in Béziers.
+They stock thousands of bottles of wine (!), and they know how to pair each one with their great food.

 Le Chameau Ivre, which means ‘the drunken camel’, lies in the heart of Béziers.
 Right on the inviting Place Jean Jaurès with its musical fountains.
 Chéri and I hadn’t been to Le Chameau Ivre in a while and were surprised to see the interior has had a sophisticated makeover.
 Robust concrete walls combined wonderfully with the use of wood for the furniture and wine racks.
 And once you enter the restaurant, it’s the open kitchen that immediately stands out.
 Here, chef Yohann Roussiere and his team cook up their aesthetic dishes, highly respecting sustainability, and the origin of the ingredients.
 As it was autumn, Chéri and I sat comfortably inside.
 Le Chameau Ivre works with a set formula of starter/main (29 euros), starter/main/cheese (32 euros), or starter/main/dessert (34 euros).
 Each course offers three choices, sometimes with a supplement of a couple of euros for certain dishes.